 The Brisbane Dialogues

-The Brisbane Dialogues is Australia's first dedicated "civil discourse organisation", a wholly independent, non-aligned, intergenerational, not-for-profit project to stimulate and civilise public discussion about big ideas and issues.
+The Brisbane Dialogues is a wholly independent, non-aligned, intergenerational, not-for-profit project to stimulate better discussions about big ideas and issues.

 The Tivoli, Fortitude Valley, Brisbane

-Gigi Foster, Professor of Economics at University of NSW and co-host of “The Economists", ABC Radio National
+Gigi Foster, Professor and Director of Education, School of Economics, University of New South Wales and co-host of “The Economists” on ABC Radio National

-Greg Marston, Deputy Executive Dean, Humanities and Social Sciences, University of Queensland and Australian representative, Basic Income Earth Network
+Greg Marston, Deputy Executive Dean, Faculty of Humanities and Social Sciences, University of Queensland and Australian representative of the global basic income movement, BIEN, and

 John Humphreys, Sessional Lecturer, University of Queensland and University of the Sunshine Coast, Fellow of the Australian Institute for Progress and founder of the Australian Libertarian Society and the Liberal Democrats

 The discussion was moderated by Bob MacDonald, senior business journalist and former trade commissioner and ministerial advisor and featured an informational introduction by video from Simon Cowan, Research Director of the Centre for Independent Studies on Australian welfare and unemployment.The MC was actress and student, Kayci Gillies.

 Our ultimate mission is to support all kinds of other organisations to conduct better discussions, by helping them to turn one-way talks or one-sided panels into genuine, respectful dialogues between people of different perspectives.